While Doug Baldwin makes presence felt on sidelines Tyler Lockett does his best to replace him on the field

-Lockett had a 52-yard TD that broke open Sunday's win over Dallas, his third of the season and tying his combined total of the 2016 and 2017 seasons.
+Tyler Lockett had a 52-yard TD that broke open Sunday's win over Dallas, his third of the season and tying his combined total of the 2016 and 2017 seasons.

 After a win just about anything can be shrugged off with a little smile.